Some concepts are tricky to explain. Especially when it comes to how the human system heals in miraculous ways.

-My mentors, myself, my colleagues, use an interesting word when we work that deserves mention here.
-We will say: we need to ‘PING’ safety to them (our clients; a group; the world).
-Or, we want them to learn how to ‘PING’ with those in their world whom are safe (essentially, to ‘find’ those people whom are safe).
+My mentors, myself and my colleagues use an interesting word when we work that deserves mention here.
+We will say: we need to ‘PING’ safety to them (our clients, a group, the world).
+Or, we want them to learn how to ‘PING’ with those in their world who are safe (essentially, to ‘find’ those people who are safe).
 Or, we want to ‘PING’ empathy, care, support.
 We want to ‘PING’ goodness.

 I’m quite certain that this ‘PINGING’ we do (and teach) in the practice of deep nervous system regulation (healing trauma) work, is exactly what he’s explaining here.
 My intuition says YES 100%.
 He’s got the scientific explanation.
 We’ve got the practical manifestation.

 We are literally re-teaching people how to harness that capacity back to their gut and cells so they can rekindle their intuition.
 Their sixth sense.
-To know exactly WHAT we need in any given week, day, minute, second .. and then, to course correct in milliseconds and reroute our intention and attention in any given moment.
+To know exactly WHAT we need in any given week, day, minute or second, and then, to course correct in milliseconds and reroute our intention and attention in any given moment.

 I believe that this is where medicine, all healing and learning, must go.

 Since 1997 I’ve used the term scientuitive to depict these qualities of biology + intuition coalescing together.
-It seems we are approaching a place in time wherein more can understand this reality.
+It seems we are approaching a place in time when more can understand this reality.

 This.
 Is.
 Good.
 News.